5 ways for caregivers to stay healthy

 Releasing tension, stress and anxiety is important for everyone.
 You need to be fully present and at ease when you are focusing attention on those who need you most.
 Feeling overwhelmed and tired isn’t just difficult for you; it’s also not the best situation for your loved one’s well-being.
 You may think that you shouldn’t enjoy free time if you’re loved one needs care, or you may worry that something bad might happen if you take time for yourself.
 Constantly filling your mind with “what if?” situations isn’t going to help either of you.

-To recharge and rejuvenate, try these five relaxation techniques to help your body and mind feel more at ease:
+Try these five relaxation techniques to help your body and mind:

 1. Go for a hike or walk